 One major change that has happened in the way we think about food is the growing awareness about the dangers of factory farming.
 Intensive, industrial agricultural practices are all about bulking up cattle as quickly as possible, and this often leads to a fattier end product.

-Choosing to switch to a premium meat delivery service that connects you directly with local farms that provide you with meat that was raised in or near your own community will give you better quality protein, and will also help support local farmers.
+Choosing to switch to a premium meat delivery service that connects you directly with local farms that provide you with meat that was raised in or near your own community will give you better quality protein, and will also help support local farmers that only use the best feed mill.

 Food is fuel, and if you want to fuel your body right, you need to make sure that you’re getting the lean protein you need to keep your muscles strong and your cholesterol low.
 Including premium lean protein in every meal of the day is also a way to reduce inter-meal snacking by filling up on the good stuff when you sit down at the table.